Before we discuss what a proxy is we first need to understand what an IP address is and how they work.

 By this stage, you should have a good idea of what proxies are and how to choose the best option for your web scraping project.
 However, there is one consideration that many people overlook when it comes to web scraping and proxies, that is the legal considerations.

-The act of using a proxy IP to visit a website is legal, however, there are a couple things you need to keep in mind to make sure you don’t stray into a grey area.
+The act of using a proxy IP to visit a website is legal, however, there are a couple of things you need to keep in mind to make sure you don’t stray into a grey area.

 Having a robust proxy solution is akin to having a superpower, but it can also make you sloppy.
 With the ability to make a huge volume of requests to a website without the website being easily able to identify you, people can get greedy and overload a website's servers with too many requests.
 Which is never the right thing to do.